 - A strong extra and co-curriculum

 - A co-educational education at every stage (Two to 18 years)

 Meeting Individual Needs

 Highclare offers small teaching groups with supportive, experienced staff who work closely with individual pupils and provide extra help where necessary.
 Class work is structured to enable each child to achieve at his or her own level within a well-balanced curriculum, which is available to every pupil.

-Highclare provides a continuous education for boys and girls from 2 to 18 years.
-The Highclare service includes caring for your child, with extended day and holiday facilities (TOPS Scheme) from 7.30 am to 6.00 pm for 47 weeks per year.
+Highclare provides a continuous education for boys and girls from Two to 18 years.
+The Highclare service includes caring for your child, with extended day facilities (TOPS Scheme) from 7.30 am to 6.00 pm term time.

 The School Council listens to the needs and views of pupils, valuing the contribution of individuals.